-The good news about this form of stem cell therapy is that the patient uses their own cells.
-That means they completely skip over the dangers that accompany donor cells.
-The main one of which is graft-versus-host disease (in which the donor cells initiate an immune response against the patient’s body).
-Because the cells have all the same antibodies, neither the body nor the reintroduced cells will reject one another.
+The good news about this form of stem cell therapy is that it often, although not always, uses the patient’s own cells.
+With autologous (self-derived) treatments, physicians can avoid the dangers that accompany donor cells.
+The main one of which is graft-versus-host disease, in which the donor cells initiate an immune response against the patient’s body.
+In autologous treatments, the cells have all the same antibodies, so neither the body nor the reintroduced cells will reject one another.

 Also, the relatively low-stakes outpatient nature of the procedure (versus, say, a bone marrow transplant) means that the chances of something going wrong are much reduced.